 Every class has allocated teaching assistant time; one of the main focuses of this is to support individuals and groups within the classroom to achieve the next steps in their learning.
+Teaching assistants supplement the teaching from the classroom teacher.
 The school also has teaching assistants that are trained to deliver a number of interventions.

-The school also offers one to one programmes of work for 1 to 2 sessions weekly to address dyslexic needs or give additional maths interventions.
+The school also offers one to one programmes of work for 1 to 2 sessions weekly to address dyslexic and fine motor needs.

-The school provides excellent support for children with Speech and Language needs, offering individual programmes of work delivered by a qualified teaching assistant.
+The school provides support for children with Speech and Language needs, offering individual programmes of work delivered by a speech and language trained teaching assistant.